stormpath/express-stormpath/README.md

 This repository contains a working example application in the `example/dashboard-app` folder.
 This is the application that we build in the [Stormpath AngularJS Guide](http://docs.stormpath.com/angularjs/guide/index.html).
-If you would like to skip the guide and start using the example applicion, do the following:
+If you would like to skip the guide and start using the example application, do the following:

 1) Install [Bower] and [Grunt] if you don't already have them